am241012/MoneyScript-mcbedrock/README.md

 Currently, it only recognizes inventory, and it is not possible to determine the player's biome, determine mob killing, or add chat commands, so it can only be used to make money.

 ## How to install
-download and, zip the file and change the extension to "mcpack".
+Download and, zip the file and change the extension to "mcpack".
 Open in Minecraft preview version.
+Turn on the experimental feature beta API when creating a world

 ## Function introduction
 You will be awarded 25G for each type of item you collect.